Essential, invisible: Covid has 200,000 merchant sailors stuck at sea

 Now he worries that the industry will have a hard time attracting young talent, further weakening the U.S. foothold in international trade.
 He called the shrinking workforce an Achilles’ heel for national security.

 American mariners make up just a fraction of the 1.7 million worldwide who move about 11 billion tons of goods by ship each year, according to the International Chamber of Shipping.
-Global maritime trade is worth about $14 trillion.
+Global maritime trade is worth about $14 trillion annually.

 “It’s frightening to me that we are such a small presence in the maritime world,” O’Boyle said.
 “Once it’s dead, it’s dead.
 And we are on life support in the American Merchant Marine.”